victorjz/Udacity-fullstack-P3/README.txt

 postgres API was used throughout.
 As a result, custom functions were written to reduce repeating code, all commented appropriately.

+To run this program:
+Execute:
+> psql -f catalog_items.sql
+> python catalog_app.py
+And if you would like sample data pre-populated, execute:
+> python catalog_filler.py
+Open the browser and navigate to localhost:8000
+Read on further for the links and functions available

 The following information should help the reviewer identify where the functions that are required for the assignment are located, as well as where additional features "exceeding specifications" are located, marked by a *.